-Slope Spectroscopy® is fundamentally a UV-Vis technique based on the Beer-Lambert Law, which describes the linear relationship observed when light and matter interact.
-C Technologies created variable pathlength technology to take advantage of the pathlength term of the governing equation which is often neglected by being held constant.
+Slope Spectroscopy® is fundamentally a UV-Vis technique based on the Beer-Lambert law, which describes the linear relationship observed when light and matter interact.
+C Technologies, Inc. created variable pathlength technology to take advantage of the pathlength term of the governing equation, which is often neglected by being held constant.
 The consequence of holding pathlength constant generally means that analysts end up diluting and changing the very sample they want to measure.
-C Technologies’ goal was to change the measurement system, not the sample, by creating a technology that dynamically varies the pathlength to adapt to the sample being measured.
+Our goal was to change the measurement system, not the sample, by creating a technology that dynamically varies the pathlength to adapt to the sample being measured.

-The right-hand (grey) region of the graph shows where the Beer-Lambert Law has broken down which most frequently occurs due to limitations of the light detecting capabilities of the instrument.
-It is always important for users of the system to understand the tool and the technique to be able to interpret the data rich results produced by the SoloVPE Solution.
+The right-hand (grey) region of the graph shows where the Beer-Lambert law has broken down.
+This most frequently occurs due to limitations of the light detecting capabilities of the instrument.
+It is always important for users of the system to understand the tool and the technique to be able to interpret the data-rich results produced by the SoloVPE Solution.
 However, the adaptability of the technology allows it to successfully measure the widest range of samples and concentrations with minimal user intervention and without costly and error-prone dilution and background correction steps.

-Slope Spectroscopy® is fundamentally a UV-Vis technique based on the Beer-Lambert Law, powered by C Technologies’ variable pathlength technology.
+Slope Spectroscopy® is fundamentally a UV-Vis technique based on the Beer-Lambert law, powered by C Technologies’ variable pathlength technology.
 It enables scientists to measure samples directly on the system without the need for costly and error-prone dilutions, sample preparation steps, or even background correction in most instances.
 It leverages the power of pathlength by making absorbance measurements at various pathlengths unlike the fixed pathlength measurements of traditional spectroscopic methods.
-The linear range of a traditional spectrophotometer is frequently limited by the fixed pathlength cuvettes that are used, unlike the SoloVPE which dynamically adjusts the pathlength between 0.005 mm and 15.000 mm to identify the linear data region and thereby extending the power and capabilities of its spectroscopic engine by orders of magnitude.
+The linear range of a traditional spectrophotometer is frequently limited by the fixed pathlength cuvettes that are used.
+The SoloVPE dynamically adjusts the pathlength between 0.005 mm and 15.000 mm to identify the linear data region and thereby extends the power and capabilities of its spectroscopic engine by orders of magnitude.

 Spectra and Section Data